 Paul Williams and his family have supported Habitat for Humanity for many years and in many ways.
-He was even kind enough, when we interrupted his holiday in the Arctic Circle, to answer a few questions about one particular South African township where he has seen Habitat make a huge difference.
+He was even kind enough, when we interrupted his holiday in the Arctic Circle, to answer a few questions about one particular South African township, Mfuleni, where he has seen Habitat make a huge difference.

 How did you get involved in Mfuleni?